koskev/jsonnet-language-server/README.md

  * Find references
  * Rename (only at declaration)
  * Bugfixes
     * Infinite loops
     * Completion with named args and objects without a space

 ### TODO
  * Original Bugs
     * Broken go to for dollar inside locals
     * Go to definition does neither work with data in the cache nor after saving without a restart of the ls
- * Fix tests
  * Proper caching implementation
  * General cleanup after understanding more lsp stuff
  * Code actions?